tsobe/lobiani/README.md

  - Handling billing and shipping
  - Recommending products to customers based on their purchase history

-# Doman model
+# Domain model
+Disclaimer: I don't have a practical experience in the eCommerce domain, so model described may seem utterly inadequate.
+However for the exercise purpose, I believe it should be fine.

 ## Bounded contexts
-Below are bounded context candidates:

 - Warehouse - managing stock levels
 - Sales - searching and collecting products to be purchased
 - Billing - executing purchases initiated by customers
 - Shipping - delivering purchased products
-- Recommender - recommending products to customers
+- Personalization - recommending products to customers

-## Ubiquitous language
+## Glossary
 ### Warehouse
 - Warehouse - collection of items to be sold
 - Operator - responsible for adding items to warehouse